k3s-ia-lab/infra/_setup/k3s/README.md

 the traefik ingress is configured to route *.uaiso.lan domains to the services deployed in the k3s cluster.

-There's an ssh tunnel with dynamic port forwarding listening on <your-k3s-ipv4> port 1080.
+There's a squid proxy running on &lt;your-k3s-ipv4&gt; port 3128.

-Use socks proxy in your browser to resolve the *.uaiso.lan dns and access the ingress routes.
+Use http proxy in your browser to resolve the *.uaiso.lan dns and access the ingress routes.

-You can configure your browser to use a socks5 proxy manually, or use an extension like FoxyProxy.
+You can configure your browser to use a http proxy manually, or use an extension like FoxyProxy.

 [FoxyProxy for Chrome](https://chromewebstore.google.com/search/foxyproxy)